Retaking AssessmentsImage goes here

 Retaking Assessments

-Students Retaking after receiving their 2022/23 Results (Information relating to 2023/24 results will be published here shortly)
+Students Retaking after receiving their 2023/24 Results

 If you didn’t get the results you wanted, don’t worry.
 Just because you failed a module it doesn’t necessarily mean that you cannot progress or be awarded your degree, and even if it does you may have the opportunity to retake courses.